 The Twin Cities is second only to New York City in the amount of theater seats per capita, and is the third largest theater market in the United States after NYC and Chicago, so quite a few acts will unfortunately roll through town under my radar.
-I’ve always enjoyed Minnesota’s bolstering theater scene, and thus I was kicking myself as I perused the Fringe Fest catalogue realizing that it took me until 2013 to finally make it a show.
-As I scanned the list of shows for this year, I was quickly drawn to The Theatre Cosmic’s production, Stuck in an Elevator with Patrick Stewart, and I knew that I’d found the show for me.
+I’ve always appreciated the fact that we have such a great theater scene, and regret that it took me until 2013 to finally make it to Minnesota’s Fringe Festival.

 A renowned actor, torn between the London stage and Hollywood, and the sharp but awkward teenager who idolizes him, challenge each other’s hopes and fears amidst the chaos of a sci-fi convention in 1988.

 I believe that the play sold out all of its showings at the Redeye Theater, and I know it has received stellar feedback across the board.
-The cast was excellent, the production was outstanding, and I would highly recommend it.
-Check out The Theatre Cosmic’s website and their facebook page for more info on this show and their other productions as well – and let’s hope that this cast and crew get another chance to perform in the near future.
+The cast was excellent, the production was outstanding, and I would highly recommend it!